You wrote:

 "This means that mid-ocean ridges, hot spots, and subduction zones all derive their magma directly from the mantle, yet they somehow produce magmas of differing compositions."

-Both hot spots and mid-ocean ridges produce basaltic magmas derived from mantle.
-It is still in debate if the composition of the slab in subduction zones affects the magma that generates the resulting felsic rocks.
-It might affect residually.
-What it is sure is that "somehow" is the subducted slab, and more concretaly the H2O accumulated in the sediments that alters the mantle magma differenciation.
+Both hot spots and mid-ocean ridges produce basaltic magmas derived from the mantle.
+It is still debated whether the composition of the slab in subduction zones affects the magma that generates the resulting felsic rocks.
+It might affect them residually.
+What is certain is that "somehow" refers to the subducted slab, and more specifically, the H2O accumulated in the sediments that alters the mantle magma differentiation.

-A final consideration is the temperature of the mantle varies greatly from 1000° Celsius near its boundary with the crust to 3700° Celsius near its boundary with the core (source).
-This bring us to the question if this is enough temperature to melt sediments.
+A final consideration is that the temperature of the mantle varies greatly, from 1000°C near its boundary with the crust to 3700°C near its boundary with the core (source).
+This raises the question of whether this temperature is enough to melt sediments.

 - The melting point of radiolaria SiO2 shells is 1.710 °C. The source of the Si enrichment can hardly be the sediments of the slag.